 Make a plan for the event of the digital service being taken temporarily offline.

-Create a service that is simple and intuitive enough that users succeed first time.
+Create a service which is simple to use and intuitive enough that users succeed the first time.

 13. Make the user experience consistent with GOV.UK

 Build a service consistent with the user experience of the rest of GOV.UK including using the design patterns and style guide.

 14. Encourage everyone to use the digital service

 Encourage all users to use the digital service (with assisted digital support if required) alongside an appropriate plan to phase out non-digital channels and services.

 Use tools for analysis that collect performance data.
 Use this data to analyse the success of the service and to translate this into features and tasks for the next phase of development.

 16. Identify performance indicators